-- 2.2 The proposal MUST be delivered to and received by the Contracting Authority named on the cover page of the RFP no later than August 12, 2019 AT 12:00 PM EDT.
-The outside of the envelope containing the proposal should include the RFP number found on the cover page of the RFP. - 2.3 The onus for submitting proposals on time at the specified location rests with the Bidder.
-It is the Bidder's responsibility to ensure correct delivery of their proposal to the Contracting Authority. - 2.4 The Bidders are advised that, due to security measures for building visitors, arrangements should be made in advance with the Contracting Authority for any planned in-person delivery of a proposal.
-Any planned in-person delivery of proposal must be between 8:00 a.m. and 12:00 p.m.
-Monday through Friday except on Government holidays and weekends.
-Failure to do so may result in late receipt of a proposal. - 2.5 Proposals submitted in response to this RFP will not be returned.
+- 2.1 Proposals must be submitted in electronic copy as described in Article 3.0. - 2.2 The proposal MUST be delivered to and received by the Contracting Authority named on the cover page of the RFP no later than March 25th, 2020 AT 12:00 PM EDT.
+The email subject line for proposal should include the RFP number found on the cover page of the RFP. - 2.3 The onus for submitting proposals on time at the specified email address rests with the Bidder.
+It is the Bidder's responsibility to ensure correct delivery of their proposal to the Contracting Authority. - 2.4 Proposals submitted in response to this RFP will not be returned.